 *Click for MORE ROLLING STONES TRIVIA

-While the event is considered a memorable one by several critics, they also agree that it was not one of the Stones’ best performances, and the guitars played during the concert were out of tune.
-In a 1971 interview with Rolling Stone magazine, Richards evaluated their performance, “We played pretty bad until near the end, because we hadn’t played for years … Nobody minded, because they just wanted to hear us play again.”
-The Stones’ portion of concert was filmed by Granada Television and broadcast that September.
-It has since been released on DVD and Blu-ray.
-In April 2013, the band announced their intention to play two return concerts on 6 and 13 July, although the performances were not free.
+While many critics agree that the concert was memorable, they also concur that the Stones did not give one of their best performances, and that the guitars they used to play were out of tune.
+Richards gave a review of their performance in a 1971 interview with Rolling Stone magazine, saying, “We played pretty bad until near the end, because we hadn’t played for years … Nobody minded, because they just wanted to hear us play again” Granada Television recorded and aired a segment of the concert featuring the Stones in September of the same year Since then, it has been made available on DVD and Blu-ray.
+Although the performances weren’t free, the band announced in April 2013 that they would play two return shows on July 6 and 13, which they did.

 (Ref. rolling stones hyde park 1969)